Jacob-yen/LEMON/README.md

 | VGG19       | ImageNet<sup>2</sup> | Keras applications tutorial<sup>3</sup>                      |
 | Xception    | ImageNet<sup>2</sup> | Keras applications tutorial<sup>3</sup>                      |

-1.The first 5 models are trained using existing repositories while the last 7 models in ImageNet are obtained directly using the API provided by Keras.
+1:  The first 5 models are trained using existing repositories while the last 7 models in ImageNet are obtained directly using the API provided by Keras.

-2.We sampled 1500 images from ImageNet and you can also sample your own images from the [ImageNet validation dataset](http://www.image-net.org/challenges/LSVRC/2012/nonpub-downloads).
+2: We sampled 1500 images from ImageNet and you can also sample your own images from the [ImageNet validation dataset](http://www.image-net.org/challenges/LSVRC/2012/nonpub-downloads).

-3.Keras applications tutorial can be found in: https://keras.io/api/applications/
+3: Keras applications tutorial can be found in: https://keras.io/api/applications/

-4.All model files and two regression dataset and ImageNet dataset we sampled can be access in [OneDrive](https://1drv.ms/u/s!Aj6dGBsJFcs0jnXVUfAtsEjdUW_T?e=ezo32C)
+4: All model files and two regression dataset and ImageNet dataset we sampled can be access in [OneDrive](https://1drv.ms/u/s!Aj6dGBsJFcs0jnXVUfAtsEjdUW_T?e=ezo32C)

 ### Libraries